-A CTE (Common Table Expression) is temporary result set that you can reference within another SELECT, INSERT, UPDATE, or DELETE statement.
+A CTE (Common Table Expression) is a temporary result set that you can reference within another SELECT, INSERT, UPDATE, or DELETE statement.
 They were introduced in SQL Server version 2005.
-They are SQL compliant and part of the ANSI SQL 99 specification.
+They are SQL-compliant and part of the ANSI SQL 99 specification.

-A CTE always returns a result set.
-They are used to simplify queries, for example, you could use one to eliminate a derived table from the main query body:
+A SQL CTE always returns a result set.
+You can use them to simplify queries.
+For example, you could use one to eliminate a derived table from the main query body.

 Note: All the examples for this lesson are based on Microsoft SQL Server Management Studio and the AdventureWorks2012 database.
-You can get started using these free tools using my Guide Getting Started Using SQL Server.
+Start learning SQL Server using my free guide Getting Started Using SQL Server.

-What is a CTE or Common Table Expression in SQL Server?
+What is a SQL CTE or Common Table Expression in SQL Server?

-Common Table Expressions are defined within the statement using the WITH operator.
+You define Common Table Expressions using the WITH statement.
 You can define one or more common table expression in this fashion.